Swimming through Echo Canyon

 Technical Canyoneering

 The upper slot in Echo Canyon is a great technical adventure.
-Think of it as Keyhole Canyon on steroids.
-I have no idea why this canyon has yet to become popular since it is as beautiful and fun as anything in Zion National Park.
-I had heard about this canyon for over a year before I found a free morning to check it out.
-Nobody told me it was such a great adventure, but I am telling you.
-Add this one to your must do list.
+Think of it as Keyhole Canyon on steroids, or perhaps a beginners version of Imlay Canyon.
+This is the most under-rated canyon in Zion National Park.
+I have no idea why this canyon is not a lot more popular, because it is as beautiful and fun as anything in Zion National Park.
+Add this slot canyon to your must do list.

 General Information:

 This canyon requires plenty of swimming and wading.
-The water is cold and a minimum of a shorty wetsuit is advised, and a full wetsuit or drysuit is preferred if you are slow or lounge in the canyons.
+The water is cold and a minimum of a shorty wetsuit is required, and a full wetsuit or drysuit is advised.
 You might want something warm and dry to put on when you complete this canyon so throw a fleece into your drybag.
-I suggest a group size of six or less.
 Do not solo this canyon.
-It contains two semi-keeper potholes, which should not be a problem with two or more in your party.
+The slot contains several semi-keeper potholes, which should not be a problem for teams of two or more.
 However, during certain water conditions a solo canyoneer might have trouble exiting these semi-keeper potholes.

 Warning: